St James's Church, Pyle

-St James's Church is a Grade I listed church in Pyle, Bridgend County Borough, southern Wales.
+St James's Church is a Grade I listed church in Pyle, Bridgend County Borough, south Wales.
 A church was present in the area during the Norman period, but due to sand invasion by the later 14th century a new church had to be built, using some of the earlier materials.
-The date 1471, displayed on the roof indicates that the churches was rebuilt at that time.
-In 1877 the church was extensively renovated, and further restored by F W Waller in 1891, when the chancel was given a new roof and the church was fitted with a new organ chamber.
+The date 1471 displayed on the roof indicates that the church was rebuilt at that time.
+In 1877 the church was extensively renovated, and it was further restored by F. W. Waller in 1891, when the chancel was given a new roof and the church was fitted with a new organ chamber.
 St James's Church became a Grade I listed building on 26 July 1963.